geekahmed/Learn-You-a-Haskell/README.md

 - Haskell uses a very good type system that has type inference.
 This means that you don’t need to explicitly label every piece of code with a type.
 - Haskell is elegant and concise.
 Because it uses a lot of high-level concepts, Haskell programs are usually shorter than their imperative equivalents.
 # Chapter 1.
 Starting Out
+- When using "ghci" for arithmetic operations, we should wrap negative numbers with parentheses.
+	-  For example, entering 5 * -3 will make GHCi yell at you, but entering 5 * (-3) will work just fine.
+- Haskell has the Boolean values True and False, and uses the && operator for conjunction (Boolean and), the || operator for disjunction (Boolean or), and the not operator to negate a True or False value.
+- We can test two values for equality or inequality with the == and /= operators.
+- == can compare any two literals with the same type only.
+- `5 + 4.0` is a valid expression, because although 4.0 isn’t an integer, 5 is sneaky and can act like either an integer or a floating-point number.
+In this case, 5 adapts to match the type of the floating-point value 4.0.
+- When calling prefix functions in Haskell, the function name comes first, then a space, then its parameters (also separated by spaces).
+- Function application has the highest precedence of all the operations in Haskell.
+- If a function takes two parameters, we can also call it as an infix function by surrounding its name with backticks (`).
+	- `div 92 10` is equivalent to `92 `\`div\`` 10`
+-  `bar (bar 3)`, it means that we’re first calling the bar function with 3 as the parameter, then passing that result to the bar function again.
+The equivalent expression in C would be something like `bar(bar(3))`.
+- The syntax of a function definition is similar to that of a function call: the function name is followed by parameters, which are separated spaces.
+But then the parameter list is followed by the = operator, and the code that makes up the body of the function follows that.
+	- `doubleMe x = x + x`
+- Functions in Haskell don’t have to be defined in any particular order, so it doesn’t matter which function comes first in the "scriptName".hs file.
+- Haskell’s if is an expression that must return a value, and not a statement.
+- We usually use ' to denote either a strict version of a function (i.e., one that isn’t lazy), or a slightly modified version of a function or variable with a similar name.
+-  In Haskell, functions can’t begin with capital letters.
+-  The function that doesn’t take any parameters, we usually call it a definition or a name.
+- Lists in Haskell are homogeneous data structures, which means they store several elements of the same type.
+-  Use the let keyword to define a name in GHCi.
+Entering let a = 1 in GHCi is equivalent to writing a = 1 in a script, then loading it with :l.
+- ++ operator is used for concatenation.
+	- [1,2,3,4] ++ [9,10,11,12]
+	- [1,2,3,4,9,10,11,12]
+- In Haskell, strings are really just lists of characters.
+For example, the string "hello" is actually the same as the list ['h','e','l','l','o'].
+Because of this, we can use list functions on strings, which is really handy.
+- To add something to the beginning of a list, we use the ":" opertator.
+	- 'A':" SMALL CAT"
+	- "A SMALL CAT"
+-  The first argument to the : operator always needs to be a single item of the same type as the values in the list it’s being added to.
+- [], [[]] and [[],[],[]] are all different things.
+The first is an empty list, the second is a list that contains one empty list, and the third is a list that contains three empty lists.
+- If you want to get an element of a list by index, use the !! operator.
+- Lists within a list can be of different lengths, but they can’t be of different types.
+- Lists can be compared if the items they contain can be compared.
+- The head function takes a list and returns its head, or first element.
+	- head [1,2,3,4]
+	- 1
+- The tail function takes a list and returns its tail.
+In other words, it chops off a list’s head.
+	- tail [1,2,3,4]
+	- [2,3,4]
+- The last function returns a list’s last element.
+	- last [1,2,3,4]
+	- 4
+- The init function takes a list and returns everything except its last element.
+	- init [1,2,3,4]
+	- [1,2,3]
+- When using head, tail, last, and init, be careful not to use them on empty lists.
+- The length function takes a list and returns its length.
+	- length [1,2,3,4]
+	- 4
+- The null function checks if a list is empty.
+If it is, it returns True, otherwise it returns False.
+	- null []
+	- True
+- The reverse function reverses a list
+	- reverse [1,2,3,4]
+	- [4,3,2,1]
+- The take function takes a number and a list.
+It extracts the specified number elements from the beginning of the list.
+	- take 3 [1,2,3,4,5]
+	- [1,2,3]
+- The drop function works in a similar way, only it drops (at most) the specified number of elements from the beginning of a list.
+	- drop 3 [1,2,3]
+	- []
+- The maximum function takes a list of items that can be put in some kind of order and returns the largest element.
+	- minimum is the opposite.
+- The sum function takes a list of numbers and returns their sum.
+- The product function takes a list of numbers and returns their product.
+- The elem function takes an item and a list of items and tells us if that item is an element of the list.
+	- It’s usually called as an infix function because it’s easier to read that way.
+	- 4 \`elem\` [1,2,3,4]
+	- True
+-  Ranges are used to make lists composed of elements that can be enumerated, or counted off in order.
+	- [1..20]
+	- [1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20]
+- To make a list with all the numbers from 20 down to 1, you can’t just  type [20..1], you have to type [20,19..1].
+When you use a range without steps (like [20..1]), Haskell will start with an empty list and then keep increasing the starting element by one until it reaches or surpasses the end element in the range.
+Because 20 is already greater than 1, the result will just be an empty list.
+- We can use ranges to make infinite lists by not specifying an upper limit.
+	- [1..]
+	- [1,2,3,4,5,6,7,8...]
+- `cycle` takes a list and replicates its elements indefinitely to form an infinite list.
+	- take 10 (cycle [1,2,3])
+	- [1,2,3,1,2,3,1,2,3,1]
+- `repeat` takes an element and produces an infinite list of just that element.
+- `replicate` is an easier way to create a list composed of a single item.
+It takes the length of the list and the item to replicate.
+	- replicate 3 10
+	- [10,10,10]
+	- 3 \`replicate\` 10
+	- [10,10,10]
+- List comprehensions are a way to filter, transform, and combine lists.
+	- They are very similar to the math concept set comprehension.
+	- [x*2 | x <- [1..10]]
+	- [2,4,6,8,10,12,14,16,18,20]
+- Predicates go at the end of the list comprehension and are separated from the rest of the comprehension by a comma.
+	- [x*2 | x <- [1..10], x*2 >= 12]
+	- [12,14,16,18,20]
+-  Weeding out parts of lists using predicates is also called filtering.
+- We use underscore (_) as a temporary variable to store the items as we draw them from the input list, since we don’t actually care about the values.
+	- length' xs = sum [1 | _ <- xs]
+- Tuples are used to store several heterogeneous elements as a single value.
+	- They have a fixed size.
+	- (50, 50.4, "hello", 'b')
+	- There is no singleton tuple.
+- fst takes a pair and returns its first component.
+- snd takes a pair and returns its second component.
+- The zip function is a way to produce a list of pairs.
+	- It takes two lists, then “zips” them together into one list by joining the matching elements into pairs.
+	- zip [1,3,4] [3,4,5]
+	- [(1,3),(3,4),(4,5)]